Brugarolas/reactive/README.md

 ### Observable

 Instead of using Global function, you can use Observable class to create a reactive object.
-It's nearly identical.
+It's nearly identical. t is only supported on `full` version.

 ```js
     import { Observable } from 'reactivefy';